 A few years ago we changed our relationship with money to be able to get rid of debt and enjoy a money-stress-free life.
-Going through Dave Ramsey’s 7 steps, we created an emergency budget, then got debt free and eventually built up the emergency fund to accommodate 6 months of expenses in case one or both of us would lose their income.
+Going through Dave Ramsey’s seven steps, we created an emergency budget, then got debt free and eventually built up the emergency fund to accommodate six months of expenses in case one or both of us would lose their income.

-We’re strong believers in keeping a budget and I have a few blog posts that explain how to create and use a budget, why it’s important to have an emergency fund and things you shouldn’t spend that much money on.
+We’re firm believers in keeping a budget, and I have a few blog posts that explain how to create and use a budget, why it’s essential to have an emergency fund and things you shouldn’t spend that much money on.

-But things got boring, we got comfortable and while checking our budget last month I noticed that we spent £580 on food in July.
-A regular month is around 380 and a month when we have guests or really spoil ourselves is around 450.
+But things got boring, we got comfortable, and while checking our budget last month, I noticed that we spent £580 on food in July.
+A regular month is around 380 and a month when we have guests or spoil ourselves is around 450.
 But almost 600?
 Never!
 We realized that we got to get our ducks in a row and get back to serious budgeting.

-Alin needed a project and I gave him one.
-And to make things more interesting, we set ourselves a good long term goal, combined with the fact that we might want to move in a couple of years.
-We don’t care much about Brexit, but it will affect freedom of movement and we would rather be somewhere we can travel easily and people can visit as they did until now.
+Alin needed a project, and I gave him one.
+And to make things more interesting, we set ourselves a good long-term goal, combined with the fact that we might want to move in a couple of years.
+We don’t care much about Brexit, but it will affect freedom of movement, and we would rather be somewhere we can travel freely, and people can visit as they did until now.
 We’re not sure we’re going to move or where, but if we do, we want to be ready!